Puchaczov/Musoq/docs/examples.markdown

 ```
 compare two directories
 ```
-WITH ThoseInBoth AS (
+WITH filesOfA AS (
+	SELECT GetRelativeName('E:\DiffDirsTests\A') AS FullName, Sha256File() AS ShaedFile FROM #os.files('E:\DiffDirsTests\A', true)
+), filesOfB AS (
+	SELECT GetRelativeName('E:\DiffDirsTests\B') AS FullName, Sha256File() AS ShaedFile FROM #os.files('E:\DiffDirsTests\B', true)
+), inBothDirs AS (
 	SELECT
-		f1.FullName as FullName,
+		a.FullName AS FullName,
-		f1.Sha256File(),
-		f2.Sha256File(),
-		(CASE WHEN f1.Sha256File() = f2.Sha256File() THEN 'Same' ELSE 'Changed' END) FROM #os.files('', true) f1
+		(
+			CASE WHEN a.ShaedFile = b.ShaedFile
+			THEN 'The Same'
+			ELSE 'Modified'
+			END
+		) AS Status
-	INNER JOIN #os.files('', true) f2 ON f1.FullName = f2.FullName
-), ThoseInLeft AS (
+	FROM filesOfA a INNER JOIN filesOfB b ON a.FullName = b.FullName ), inSourceDir AS (
 	SELECT
-		f1.FullName as FullName,
+		a.FullName AS FullName,
-		f1.Sha256File(),
-		null,
-		'Removed' as 'State'
+		'Removed' AS Status
-	FROM #os.files('', true) f1
-	LEFT OUTER JOIN #os.files('', true) f2 ON f1.FullName = f2.FullName
+	FROM filesOfA a LEFT OUTER JOIN filesOfB b ON a.FullName = b.FullName ), inDestinationDir AS (
-	WHERE f2.FullName is null
-), ThoseInRight AS (
 	SELECT
-		f2.FullName as FullName,
+		b.FullName AS FullName,
-		null,
-		f2.Sha256File(),
-		'Added' as 'State'
+		'Added' AS Status
-	FROM #os.files('', true) f1
-	RIGHT OUTER JOIN #os.files('', true) f2 ON f1.FullName = f2.FullName
+	FROM filesOfA a RIGHT OUTER JOIN filesOfB b ON a.FullName = b.FullName )
-	WHERE f1.FullName is null
-)
-SELECT * FROM ThoseInBoth
-UNION ALL (FullName)
-SELECT * FROM ThoseInLeft
-UNION ALL (FullName)
-SELECT * FROM ThoseInRight
+SELECT inBoth.FullName AS FullName, inBoth.Status AS Status FROM inBothDirs inBoth UNION (FullName)
+SELECT inSource.FullName AS FullName, inSource.Status AS Status FROM inSourceDir inSource UNION (FullName)
+SELECT inDest.FullName AS FullName, inDest.Status AS Status FROM inDestinationDir inDest
 ```
-basically equivalent by using build-in plugin:
+which basically equivalent with build-in plugin is:
 ```
-SELECT * FROM #os.compareDirs('', true)
+SELECT
+	(
+		CASE WHEN SourceFile IS NOT NULL
+		THEN SourceFileRelative
+		ELSE DestinationFileRelative
+		END
+	) AS FullName,
+	(
+		CASE WHEN State = 'TheSame'
+		THEN 'The Same'
+		ELSE State
+		END
+	) AS Status
+FROM #os.dirscompare('E:\DiffDirsTests\A', 'E:\DiffDirsTests\B')
 ```
 Zip files inside directories
 ```